NewcastleComputingScience/csc8101-coursework/03-assignment-neo4j/README.md

   is necessary to avoid naming conflicts between students).
 - Weighted by the `trips` property in `:CONNECTS` type of relationships.

-As specificed above, run the algorithm in 2 modes: `stats` and `stream`:
+As specified above, run the algorithm in 2 modes: `stats` and `stream`:

 - Report the number of communities using the `stats` mode,
 - Export the results of running the algorithm in `stream` as a CSV file with two columns `zone_id`